 2) Common belief: You’re not as good a caregiver as you should be.

 - My friend takes care of her Mom at home and has been doing it longer than I have.
-I should have been able to keep doing it too.
+I should have been able to keep doing it, too.

 - My husband’s daughter (from a previous marriage) told me that she’s angry that I’m dumping her dad in a home.

-Each family’s situation is different and you don’t know their whole story, so it’s not fair to compare yourself to others.
+Each family’s situation is different, and you don’t know their whole story, so it’s not fair to compare yourself to others.

 Your older adult may have more serious health conditions or need a higher level of care than is possible to provide at home.

-In these situations, moving your older adult protects both of your health and safety and allows them to get the care they need.
+In these situations, moving your older adult protects both your health and safety and allows them to get the care they need.

-Besides, if you don’t protect your own health, you surely won’t be able to continue caring for them for much longer.
+Besides, if you don’t protect your health, you surely won’t be able to continue caring for them for much longer.

 It’s also important to remember that people who don’t help and don’t understand the situation aren’t qualified to make judgments or accusations.
+If they refuse to understand the reality, do your best to ignore their hurtful comments.

 3) Common belief: Their health wouldn’t have gotten worse or would have improved if you hadn’t made the move